AndrewCalder95/Static_and_Dynamic_Task/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
-    if card.value = 1: #should be double equals rather than a single equal return True
+    if card.value = 1: #'=' is an assignment operator so in this case we need '==' as this is a comparison operator return True
-    else # a colon is required after this return False
+    else # a colon is required after this else statement return False